ZBD-04: Armament

 The main armament of the ZBD-04 is a two-plane stabilized, semi-automatic 100 mm rifled gun, capable of firing both HE-FRAG rounds and the 3UBK10 ATGM.
 The effective range of the HE-FRAG round is estimated to be 4,000 meters, with a rate of fire of 10 rounds/minute.
+The A270 low-pressure rifled gun can be used similarly to 2A60 mortars, sporting −8°~+60° elevation angles.
 The 3UBK10 ATGM and its Chinese derivate consist of a laser beam riding missile and a container case.
 As well as engaging armored vehicles and fortifications, the missile could also engage low-flying helicopters.
 The missile has a maximum range of 4,000 m and can penetrate 600 mm of armor.

 Chinese engineers developed programmable airburst HE-FRAG, bunker-buster, and thermobaric shells for the rifled gun, The Chinese 3UBK10 derivate was also upgraded on the ZBD-04A with top-attack capability supported by the millimeter-wave fire-control radar mounted above the rifled gun.
 The system can store 30 rounds of 100 mm missiles or other cartridges inside the turret.

 The ZBD-04 also has a coaxial ZPT-99 30 mm automatic cannon, with 500 rounds.
 The cannon can fire both armor-piercing (AP) and HE-FRAG rounds.
 It is also fitted with indigenously-developed 30 mm armor-piercing discarding sabot (APDS) and armor-piercing fin-stabilized discarding sabot (APFSDS) rounds.
 The rate of fire is 300 rounds/min and the range is 1,500 to 2,000 m.
 The ZBD-04 also has a Type 86 7.62 mm coaxial machine gun located to the left of the main gun.
 The coaxial machine gun was replaced by QJT-88 5.8 mm on the ZBD-04A.
 Certain variant of the ZBD-04 can be equipped with four HJ-8 wire-guided anti-tank missiles on both sides of the turret.

 On ZBD-04A, the main armament layout is kept largely the same, whilst the electronics and protections are upgraded.

 Electronics

 On ZBD-04, the gunner has an integrated day/night thermal scope and an emergency backup day sight.
-Fire-control system includes a digital ballistic computer, an electro-mechanical gun stabilizer, and a laser rangefinder.
-The driver’s hatch mounts three periscopes, with the central periscope being able to be replaced by an image intensifying night vision periscope.
-On the original ZBD-04, The commander has a combined daylight/thermal periscope and a back-up day sight.
+The fire-control system includes a digital ballistic computer, an electro-mechanical gun stabilizer, and a laser rangefinder.
+The driver's hatch mounts three periscopes, with the central periscope being able to be replaced by an image-intensifying night vision periscope.
+On the original ZBD-04, The commander has a combined daylight/thermal periscope and a backup day sight.

 On the ZBD-04A, the vehicle receives an improved thermal system, while the commander has been upgraded to an independent thermal sight that can rotate 360 degrees.
 The digital fire control system supports "hunter-killer" and commander takeover, automatic target tracking, battle management system, and laser designator functions.
 A millimeter-wave fire-control radar was mounted above the rifled gun to support target acquisition and missile guidance.